 ...Tassie's newest sensation

 It's important to pre-book your ticket, which will give you as many trips as you can handle to the trailhead at the summit on the shuttle.
-At the 1100m summit, there's a café and lookout with expansive views of rugged South West World Heritage Wilderness Area.
+At the 1100 m summit, there's a lookout with expansive views of rugged South West World Heritage Wilderness Area.
 Select your trail and drop away.
 The combination of trail (multiple trailheads down the hill) is endless.
 Check out their website for events and to book your shuttle, hire bike, coaching or photography package.

 En-route to Maydena, treat yourself to a meal at one of Australia's best regional restaurants, The Agrarian Kitchen Eatery in New Norfolk.
-Maydena is only 10 minutes from one of Tassie's most loved national parks, Mount Field NP.
-Check out Russell Falls or venture further into the park to the alpine area for walks including the 4-8 hour Tarn Shelf walk.
+Maydena is only 10 minutes from one of Tassie's most loved national parks, Mount Field National Park.
+Check out Russell Falls or venture further into the park to the alpine area for walks including the 4-8 hr Tarn Shelf walk.
 The region also has some great spots for kayaking and Tassie Bound can offer you a short or long tour.

 5. Penguin MTB Park and Dial Range

 The Penguin MTB Park is small, but where it's lacking in quantity it makes up for in quality.
 Ride an old disused speedway, a corkscrew bridge, north shore features, and massive berms.
 Once you're through, head to Dial Range for longer tracks with higher elevations.
 This rugged area is a mixture of forestry-trails, motocross trails and wooden tramways – an infrequently ridden world of climbing and descending.